hark130/XCOM2_Randomizer/README.md

     [ ] Implement a method to verify the same color isn't chosen a second time (necessary?
 Dupe colors between Primary and Secondary?)
     [ ] Implement a get_color() wrapper in Weapon Color Palette to sometimes, based on armor style, return normal colored weapons (see: Greyscale)  Function should vary percent chances for normal weapon color based on armor style
     [ ] WRT Main and Secondary Armor colors, Dark (or at least Medium) probably looks better with Light and vice versa... especially Greyscale
+    [ ] Refactor Earthy color randomization... probably better served in an adaptation of count_colors but implement count_specific_colors(wheelColor, brightness) and then implement get_specific_color_index(wheelColor, brightness, index)
-    [X] Extra input validation on get_color()... if colorToMatch == None and secondColorToMatch != None... error [X] Implemenet Color class
+    [ ] Add Armor Style and Color Scheme notes to the Character Info Biography [X] Extra input validation on get_color()... if colorToMatch == None and secondColorToMatch != None... error [X] Implemenet Color class
       [X] Members